Mapping the Labyrinth: A No-Mucking-About Beginner’s Guide to Starting Out as a Writer

 Tim Barnes, a wise dude

 Write like you’ve already been rejected.
 If you’re too busy worrying about rejection, then you’re not writing with a clear head.
 Writers of drama think about stakes all the time.
 Giving the protagonist something to win or lose energises a scene.
 It makes the reader care.
 But thinking about what’s at stake for you?
-It’s like trying to sprint with heavy shopping and a sumo wrestler stuffed in your rucksack.
+It’s like trying to sprint with a bag full of shopping in each hand and a sumo wrestler stuffed in your rucksack.

 Craving reward – love, money, followers, fans - or else guarding against potential disaster - misreadings, cancellation, outrage, apathy - these will only blunt your craft and stop you from getting the job done.
 Focus not on the target, but on the immediacy of the craft.